Only show these results:

 BYMONTH [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12] The month, specified by its corresponding number (for example, October is 10).

-COUNT Integer The number of times the event recurs.
+COUNT integer The number of times the event recurs.

-INTERVAL Integer The interval between each recurrence (for example, a FREQ of MONTHLY with an INTERVAL of 2 means the event recurs every two months).
+INTERVAL integer The interval between each recurrence (for example, a FREQ of MONTHLY with an INTERVAL of 2 means the event recurs every two months).

 • Occurs every two years: FREQ=YEARLY, INTERVAL=2